Table of Contents

 Submission of projects in CS111 is entirely electronic.

-Use Potluck for all actions involving projects: submitting initial and revised tasks, declaring a 24-hour initial submission extension, reviewing feedback on your submissions, and reviewing task solutions.
+Use Potluck for all actions involving projects: submitting initial and revised tasks, reviewing feedback on your submissions, and reviewing task solutions.

 Quizzes